JasselD/JasselNotes/DSA revision/Heap Rules.md

 	- Big O is O (log n) (O(1) if no need to adjust)
 - Deletion
 	- Only can delete root node
+	- Last node will replace the root node

 **Min Heap
 - A min/ascending heap